To the mother without a baby

 I know you would give anything to feel that.

-I know how you question god, and how you feel that questioning him may mean you have no faith.
+I know how you question god, and how you feel that

 I also know how angry you get.